 Self Care Charts

+Self Care Charts page (APHC) to access a wide variety of symptom evaluation charts.
 The charts include a brief introduction to each symptom along with a list of questions to help you decide whether to:

 - Get medical help right away